LEDfan/keywi/README.md

 Keywi
 ===

+Minimalistic Keepass plugin using Web Extensions and KeepassHTTP.

 ## Goals
  - Minimalistic password integration in Firefox
  - Fill username and password in login form, using context menu and keyboard shortcut